-Both are born out of lack of proper communication in a relationship.
+Both are born out of a lack of proper communication in a relationship.

-If you have complains or reservations with the other person, learn to communicate it directly in a calm, respectful, and civilized way.
+If you have complaints or reservations with the other person, learn to communicate it directly in a calm, respectful, and civilized way.

 Be considerate and look for the right time and place to talk about the matter of concern.